Headers

 PROCESS:

 Refers to a systematic and structured series of activities and steps that are followed to achieve specific project goals, deliverables, or outcomes.
-These processes are designed to ensure that a project is planned, executed, monitored, and controlled in an organized and efficient manner.
-Here are key aspects and components of the process in tech project management:

 Project organization, activities flow, Features & Requirements structure, Prioritization steps, Retrospectives management, Change Management, Validation steps.